Zhijia Zhao

 FSM serves as the computation model for a variety of performance-critical

-with disciplined speculation (ASPLOS'14, ASPLOS'15) and incorporate multi-level parallelism (PACT'16) and
+with disciplined speculation (ASPLOS'14 and '15), introduced multi-level parallelism (PACT'16),

-the scalability of FSM parallelization solutions.
+examined and improved the scalability of FSM parallelization (ICS'17, ASPLOS'21).

 |